m00g3n/pocket-gitops/README.md

 ### Update SSH key

-1. Run following command in the shell and coppy the whole output:
+1. Run following command in the shell and copy the whole output:

     ```bash
     fluxctl identity --k8s-fwd-ns flux